Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Traces and morphisms of cohomological field theory algebras

-corresponding to degeneration of the area form to infinity, and bubbles with non-degenerate area form containing the markings. \item {\rm (Fixing a scaling)} For any $\rho \in \C$, in particular for $\rho = 0$, there is an inclusion
+whose fiber isomorphic to $\prod_{j=1}^r \ovl{M}_{|I_j|,1}(\bA)$ describes bubbles with non-degenerate area form containing the markings.\footnote{This sentence corrected from the published version.} \item {\rm (Fixing a scaling)} For any $\rho \in \C$, in particular for $\rho = 0$, there is an inclusion

 by choosing any scaling ${\rho} \omega_C$. \end{enumerate} \end{proposition}

 \begin{proof} The description of boundary subspaces is immediate from the tubular neighborhood description of each stratum and a dimension count, which is the same as in Remark \ref{dimcount}. \end{proof}